 Two of my dear clients have brought something quite interesting to my attention and I wonder how many of us would have ever known this bit of HERMES trivia.

-It has to do with the quite popular NEW ORLEANS CREOLE JAZZ carre, which was designed by Loic Dubigeon and first issued in 1996.
-So let’s see if you can find the difference between the original issue (1st photo) and the re-issued version (2nd photo) (hint, look in lower left corner…)
+It has to do with the quite popular NEW ORLEANS (aka New Orleans Creole Jazz) carre, which was designed by Loic Dubigeon and first issued in 1996.

-I would not have known, that there were two different versions of this scarf, had it not been for my two clients, who avid Hermes collector themselves, also happen to be professional jazz singers* 🙂
+I would not have known, that there were two different versions when I wrote this originally in 2016, had it not been for my two clients, who avid Hermes collector themselves, also happen to be professional jazz singers.

-Only there was no threat of a lawsuit in this case, but possibly simple human error or oversight.
+Only there was no threat of a lawsuit in the New Orleans case, but possibly simple human error or oversight.

-An accomplished artist, Loic Dubigeon has brought us some gorgeous scarves such the Fantaisies Indiennes, Persona and La Ronde des Heures, so we will be kind and oversee him misspelling Ms Hardin’s last name by adding a “G” at the end of her name.
+An accomplished artist, Loic Dubigeon has brought us some gorgeous scarves such the Fantaisies Indiennes, Salzburg, La Ronde des Heures and many more.

-Ms. Hardin was the first major jazz musician according to about.com.
+Regardless when this mistake was caught, what is certain is that Ms. Hardin was the first major female jazz musician.
 She was an accomplished pianist, composer, collaborator and singer and the second wife of Louis Armstrong, whose last name she added to her maiden name after their marriage in 1924.